-Phase A Approx. New Homes Infrastructure Sub-Phase 1 c.
-300 - 400 Wastewater pumping station (temporary or permanent).
-Interim wastewater proposal using available footpath duct in the Old Connaught Avenue overbridge.
-Primary area wide attenuation pond (subject to further assessment).
-Delivery of part of the new north-south link road adjoining residential plots (as applicable).
-Incremental expansion of water, wastewater and drainage networks.
-Interim wastewater proposal using available footpath duct in the Old Connaught Avenue overbridge.
-Permanent wastewater pumping station (subject to capacity of any potential temporary pumping station) and trenchless motorway connection to existing wastewater network east of the motorway.
-Primary area wide attenuation pond Progression of new road and bridge over N11 to the Dublin Road to the east, or the N11/M11 Junction 4 to Junction 14 Improvement Scheme in this area.
-Sub-Phase 2 Remaining build-out of Phase A Link road between Ferndale Road and north-south road.
-Interim bus proposal.
-Active travel linkages.
-2 no. strategic open spaces (1.9 ha and 0.7 ha).
-Incremental expansion of water, wastewater and drainage networks.
-Electricity infrastructure upgrades (subject to further assessment).
-Telecommunica phases tions: Progression o of telecommunications infrastructure to take place through all the
+Remaining build-out of Phase A Permanent wastewater pumping station (subject to capacity of any potential temporary pumping station) and trenchless motorway connection to existing wastewater network east of the motorway.Primary area wide attenuation pondProgression of new road and bridge over N11 to the Dublin Road to the east, or the N11/M11 Junction 4 to Junction 14 Improvement Scheme in this area.Bus Gates and active travel measures at Old Connaught Avenue.Link road between Ferndale Road and north-south road.Interim bus proposal.Active travel linkages.2 no. strategic open spaces (1.9 ha and 0.7 ha).Incremental expansion of water, wastewater and drainage Electricity infrastructure upgrades (subject to further assessment).
+Telecommunications: Progression of telecommunications infrastructure to take place through all the phases

-Figure 3-3: Old Connaught Phase A Infrastructure (For context, please see the overall Old Connaught Proposed Infrastructure Phasing Map in Appendix D)
+Figure 3-3: Old Connaught Phase A Infrastructure (For context, please see the overall Old Connaught Proposed Infrastructure Phasing Map in Appendix B)